libuv/libuv/docs/src/timer.rst

 .. c:function:: int uv_timer_again(uv_timer_t* handle)

-    Stop the timer, and if it is repeating restart it using the repeat value as the timeout.
+    If the timer is repeating, stop and restart it using the repeat value as the timeout.
 If the timer has never been started before it returns UV_EINVAL.